cerebral/cerebral/docs/docs/docs/developer_guide/compute.md

 ...
 ```

-Then we change how our signal looks:
+We can change now the signal to look like:

 ```js
 ...